collectif-dao/dg-research/README.md

 # Lido Dual Governance Model

-A modular agent based model of Lido Dual Governance system, based on the open-source Solidity implementation of Dual Governance system.
+A modular agent-based model of the Lido Dual Governance system, based on the open-source Solidity implementation.

 Implements the official Lido Dual Governance [specifications](https://github.com/lidofinance/dual-governance/)

-This model utilize an open-source Python library [radCAD](https://github.com/CADLabs/radCAD), an extension to [cadCAD](https://cadcad.org/).
+This model utilizes an open-source Python library [radCAD](https://github.com/CADLabs/radCAD), an extension to [cadCAD](https://cadcad.org/).

-## Model Architecture

-WIP: Would be provided in later stage

 ## Model Assumptions

-The model implements the official Lido Dual Governance Specification wherever possible, but rests on a few default actor-level assumptions detailed in the [ASSUMPTIONS.md](ASSUMPTIONS.md) document.
+The model implements the official Lido Dual Governance Specification wherever possible, and adds additional actor-level assumptions for simulations detailed in the [ASSUMPTIONS.md](ASSUMPTIONS.md) document.

+## Model Capabilities

+The main model capabilities are described in the [MODELLING_CAPABILITIES.md](MODELLING_CAPABILITIES.md) document.
+There you find:
+- Current model state
+- Parametrized elements of DG
+- Available scenario analytics
+- Tested scenario templates
+- Possible questions to be answered
+- Scenarios in the research pipeline

+You could either look into already completed simulation notebooks in the [folder](experiments/notebooks) or run simulations on your local machine via the instructions below.

 ## Environment Setup